The Dirty Dozen: Plot

-In March 1944, OSS officer Major John Reisman (Marvin) is ordered by the commander of ADSEC in Britain, Major General Sam Worden (Borgnine), to undertake "Project Amnesty", a top secret mission to turn some of the United States Army's worst convicts into highly skilled commandos to eliminate Wehrmacht officers at a château near Rennes, disrupting the German chain of command in northern France ahead of D-Day.
-Any convicts who survive the mission will receive a pardon.
+In March 1944, OSS officer Major John Reisman is ordered by the commander of ADSEC in Britain, Major General Sam Worden, to undertake "Project Amnesty", a top secret mission to turn a dozen of the United States Army's worst convicts into highly skilled commandos to eliminate Wehrmacht officers at a château near Rennes, disrupting the German chain of command in northern France ahead of D-Day.
+Any convicts who survive the mission will receive a (temporary) amnesty.

-Reisman meets the twelve convicts (including the mob-associated robber Franko (Cassavetes), former major Wladislaw (Bronson), black soldier Jefferson (Brown), the gentle giant and hazing-damaged Posey (Walker), and religiously driven psychopath Maggott (Savalas) at a military prison operated by the Military Police Corps.
-These five are condemned to death for murder, while the others (Giplin, Pinkley, Sawyer, Lever, Bravos, Vladek, and Jiminez) face lengthy sentences, including hard labor for crimes such as assault, larceny, mugging and impersonation.
-Reisman quickly establishes his authority, but the group remains disgruntled.
-Overseen by MPs led by Sergeant Bowren (Jaeckel), the convicts gradually learn to operate together when they are forced to build their own training camp.
-However, an act of insubordination by Franko results in the men's shaving and wash kits being withheld as punishment, leading the group to be nicknamed the "Dirty Dozen."
+Reisman meets the twelve convicts (including the mob-associated robber Franko, former major Wladislaw, black soldier Jefferson, the gentle giant and hazing-damaged Posey, and religious zealot and psychopath Maggott) at a military prison operated by the Military Police Corps.
+These five are condemned to death for murder, while the others (Gilpin, Pinkley, Sawyer, Lever, Bravos, Vladek, and Jiminez) face lengthy sentences, including hard labor for crimes such as assault, larceny, mugging and impersonation.
+Reisman quickly establishes his authority, but the group remains disgruntled, often instigated by a defiant Franko.
+Overseen by MPs led by Sergeant Bowren, the convicts gradually learn to operate together when they are forced to build their own training camp.
+However, an act of insubordination by Franko, who convinces the team to refuse to shower in cold water, results in the men's shaving and wash kits being withheld as punishment, leading the group to be nicknamed the "Dirty Dozen."
+Reisman is privately pleased at the insurrection, the first indication that the erstwhile collection of individualists is beginning to bond as a team.
 The convicts are psychoanalyzed by Captain Kinder, who warns Reisman there is a chance that at least seven of them will likely kill him if given the chance and that Maggott is by far the most dangerous.